-The form includes more detailed information about the species caught.
 The form is linked to the catch effort return so that fishers do not need to duplicate information already reported.
-Fishers are required to report to the species level if they are able to identify the incidental catch, but if not generic group codes will be permitted.
-Corals, sponges and bryozoans will be reported by estimated weight and all other species will be reported by number of individuals.
-The count of individuals will include whether the animals were alive and uninjured, alive and injured, or dead.
-Definitions of what "injured" means is provided.
-The Ministry of Fisheries is also preparing a species ID guide to distribute to fishers to assist them to meet their reporting obligations.
-All the New Zealand fishers fishing for highly migratory fish species have had copies of the SPC marine species identification manual sent to them.
+Fishers are required to report to the species level if they are able to identify the incidental catch, but if not generic group codes are permitted.
+Corals, sponges and bryozoans are reported by estimated weight and all other species are reported by number of individuals.
+The count of individuals includes whether the animals were alive and uninjured, alive and injured, or dead.
+Definitions of what "injured" means are provided.
+The Ministry of Fisheries has prepared a species identification guide that has been distributed to fishers to assist them in their reporting obligations.
+All the New Zealand fishers fishing for highly migratory fish species have also had copies of the SPC marine species identification manual sent to them.